santiagorodriguezbermudez/mindclickdirectory/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- MV team for the ideas
-- Inspiration
+- Mind Click team for the project ideas
-- etc
+- Mentor Daniel Santander for the project guidelines

 ## 📝 License

-This project is [MIT](lic.url) licensed.
+Creative commons license for the design: [Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/legalcode)